Equities gain as investors look for cooler inflation, Fed 'pause'

 (Updates prices throughout, adds commentary)

-The U.S. dollar inched higher with the Fed widely expected to end its meeting on Wednesday without an interest rate hike, which would be the first time it has not hiked since January 2022.
+The dollar made little progress as investors opted for riskier assets, with the Fed widely expected on Wednesday not to hike rates for the first time since January 2022.

-However, crude oil futures sold off and touched their lowest levels since early May on concerns about rising global supplies and demand growth ahead of inflation data and the Fed meeting.
+However, oil fell around 4% with Brent crude futures closing at their lowest level since December 2021 on concerns about weak demand and rising global supplies, with rate uncertainty and inflation data added to worries.

 The equity index's gains partly reflected expectations for a Fed tightening pause and for CPI and PPI to come in lower than the prior month, money managers and strategists said.